 We believe that an ecosystem of organisations combining tools, techniques and strategies to transform datasets relevant to the climate crisis into applied knowledge and actionable campaigns can get us closer to the Paris agreement goals.
 Today, scientists, academics and activists are working against the clock to save us from the greatest catastrophe of our times. […]

-100+ Conversations to inspire our new Direction
+100+ Conversations to inspire our new direction

-It has been almost two decades since OKF was founded.
+It has been almost two decades since OKFN was founded.
 Back then, the open movement was navigating uncharted waters, with hope and optimism.
 We created new standards, engaged powerful actors and achieved change in government, science and access to knowledge and education, unleashing the power of openness, collaboration and community in the early digital days. […]

 Announcing the winner of the Net Zero Challenge 2021